GoldScorpion69/LBS/README.md

 ## Deadly Dragons

 Don't do anything here but turn off Knockdown unless you want dragons to make you ragequit.

-## Diverse Dragons Col. 3

-Supposedly some dragons have problems with godrays and invincibility but I'm gonna YOLO and say

-_Control_, _Enable All Creatures_

-Close the menu and wait for the message to say splicing is complete.

 ## Extended UI